Care Home Health related deaths

 Care Quality Commission

-Concerns summary Poor communication and information sharing between District Nurses, care home, GP, and family hindered effective joint care for pressure ulcers.
+Concerns summary (AI summary) Poor communication and information sharing between District Nurses, care home, GP, and family hindered effective joint care for pressure ulcers.
 Inadequate internal reviews and remote expert input further compromised timely intervention for a deteriorating patient.

 Sylvia Nash